hotelcaliforniabm/arc/README.md

 ## Housing
 The housing of our v1 arcs was custom plywood boxes... and those sucked because they were too heavy, took too much time to build and were too expensive among other issues.
 Our housing needed to be highly mobile, robust, water proof and cheap!
 Hence we decided to use Ridgid Toolboxes which meet all these requirements and can be easily purchased at any Home Depot.
 They are also stack- and interlock-able!

 We spray painted them white to reduce heat from the sun.
-Yes, we leave them out in the weather (at Burning Man which is super harsh, sun, heat, cold, wind, dust, rain, etc.)
+Yes, we leave them out in the weather (at Burning Man which is super harsh: sun, heat, cold, wind, dust, rain, etc.)

 These toolboxes also fit 19" components which comes in handy to house industry standard rack mount gear.

 ![alt text](dmx_controller.jpg "Arc powered DMX controllers")

 ## Battery
-Our previous system used Lead Acid batteries, but those ended up being a poor choice given that they shouldn't be discharged beyond 50% of their capacity and can't be stored off season without maintenance charge.
+Our previous system used Lead Acid batteries, but those ended up being a poor choice given that they shouldn't be discharged beyond 50% of their capacity and can't be stored off season without frequent maintenance charges.

-Hence ended up picking LiFePo4 chemistry batteries which are very safe, robust, lightweight, maintenance free and can be used to almost 100% of their capacity!
+Hence we ended up picking LiFePo4 chemistry batteries which are very safe, robust, lightweight, maintenance free and can be used to almost 100% of their capacity!

 ## Cables